stoating/clojure-mcp-examples/examples/cont_proxy_in_host/README.md

 Once configured and with the development environment running:

-1. Ensure the container `clojure-mcp-proxy-local` is running
+1. Ensure the container `clojure-mcp-proxy-in-host` is running
 2. Restart Claude Desktop
 3. The MCP server should appear in Claude's available tools
 4. You can interact with the Clojure REPL through Claude's interface